 - it is more than 10 years since your last tetanus shot or you can’t remember when you last had a tetanus shot

-- It is more than five years since your last tetanus shot and there was dirt in in the cut or abrasion, or the cut is deep.
+- it is more than 5 years since your last tetanus shot and there was dirt in in the cut or abrasion, or the cut is deep